BA Program English and American Studies

 A central part of this lecture is this reading list.

-SS 2025: VO American Literature and Culture: (Hi)Stories of A Nation In-The-Making, Dr. Mahshid Mayar
+SS 2025: VO American Literature and Culture: (Hi)Stories of A Nation In-The-Making, Ass.-Prof. Dr. Mahshid Mayar

-Further information will be published in the lecture, via email and in OLAT.
+Further information will be communicated in due time during the lecture, via email and in OLAT.

 If you have another course exam on the day of the exam, please enter the title of the course, the exact time and the room of this exam in the comments field when registering.
 This will be taken into account when allocating the exam time if possible.
 Exam conflicts communicated afterwards will not be taken into account.